-When computing the policySets that apply to a particular element, the @appliesTo attribute of each relevant policySet is checked against the element.
-If a policySet that is attached to an ancestor element does not apply to the element in question, it is simply discarded.

-With this design principle in mind, an XPath expression that is the value of an @appliesTo attribute designates what a policySet applies to.
-Note that the XPath expression will always be evaluated against the Domain Composite Infoset as described in Section 4.4.1 "The Form of the @attachTo Attribute".
-The policySet will apply to any child binding or implementation elements returned from the expression.
-So, for example, appliesTo="//binding.ws" will match any web service binding.
-If appliesTo="//binding.ws[@impl='axis']" then the policySet would apply only to web service bindings that have an @impl attribute with a value of 'axis'.

-When writing policySets, the author needs to ensure that the policies contained in the policySet always satisfy the intents in the @provides attribute.
-Specifically, when using WS-Policy the optional attribute and the exactlyOne operator can result in alternative policies and uncertainty as to whether a particular alternative satisfies the advertised intents.

-If the WS-Policy attribute optional = 'true' is attached to a policy assertion, it results in two policy alternatives, one that includes and one that does not include the assertion.
-During wire validation it is impossible to predict which of the two alternatives will be selected -if the absence of the policy assertion does not satisfy the intent, then it is possible that the intent is not actually satisfied when the policySet is used.

-Similarly, if the WS-Policy operator exactlyOne is used, only one of the set of policy assertions within the operator is actually used at runtime.
-If the set of assertions is intended to satisfy one or more intents, it is vital to ensure that each policy assertion in the set actually satisfies the intent(s).

-Note that section 4.12.14.10.1 on Wire Validity specifies that the strict version of the WS-Policy intersection algorithm is used to establish wire validity and determine the policies to be used.
-The strict version of policy intersection algorithm ignores the ignorable attribute on assertions.
-This means that the ignorable facility of WS-Policy cannot be used in policySets.

-- For further discussion on attachment of policySets and the computation of applicable policySets, please - 446 refer to Section 4. - 447 All the policySets in a SCA Domain are defined in a global, domain-wide file named definitions.xml. - 448 Details of this file are described in the SCA Assembly Model [SCA-Assembly].
+- When computing the policySets that apply to a particular element, the @appliesTo attribute of each relevant policySet is checked against the element.
+If a policySet that is attached to an ancestor element does not apply to the element in question, it is simply discarded. - 410 does not apply to the element in question, it is simply discarded. - 411 With this design principle in mind, an XPath expression that is the value of an @appliesTo attribute - designates what a policySet applies to.
+Note that the XPath expression will always be evaluated against - the Domain Composite Infoset as described in Section 4.4.1 "The Form of the @attachTo Attribute".
+The - policySet will apply to any child binding or implementation elements returned from the expression.
+So, for - 415 example, appliesTo="//binding.ws" will match any web service binding.
+If - 416 appliesTo="//binding.ws[@impl='axis']" then the policySet would apply only to web service bindings that 417 have an @impl attribute with a value of 'axis'. - 418 When writing policySets, the author needs to ensure that the policies contained in the policySet always - 419 satisfy the intents in the @provides attribute.
+Specifically, when using WS-Policy the optional attribute - 420 and the exactlyOne operator can result in alternative policies and uncertainty as to whether a particular 421 alternative satisfies the advertised intents. - 422 If the WS-Policy attribute optional = 'true' is attached to a policy assertion, it results in two policy - 423 alternatives, one that includes and one that does not include the assertion.
+During wire validation it is - 424 impossible to predict which of the two alternatives will be selected -if the absence of the policy assertion - does not satisfy the intent, then it is possible that the intent is not actually satisfied when the policySet isused. - Similarly, if the WS-Policy operator exactlyOne is used, only one of the set of policy assertions within the operator is actually used at runtime.
+If the set of assertions is intended to satisfy one or more intents, it is vital to ensure that each policy assertion in the set actually satisfies the intent(s). - 430 Note that section 4.10.1 on Wire Validity specifies that the strict version of the WS-Policy intersection - 431 algorithm is used to establish wire validity and determine the policies to be used.
+The strict version of - policy intersection algorithm ignores the ignorable attribute on assertions.
+This means that the ignorable facility of WS-Policy cannot be used in policySets. - 434 For further discussion on attachment of policySets and the computation of applicable policySets, please 435 refer to Section 4. - 436 All the policySets in a SCA Domain are defined in a global, domain-wide file named definitions.xml. - 437 Details of this file are described in the SCA Assembly Model [SCA-Assembly].

-3.4.1 IntentMaps
+438 3.4.1 IntentMaps

-Intent maps contain the concrete policies and policy subjects that are used to realize a specific intent that is provided by the policySet.

-The pseudo-schema for intentMaps is given in Snippet 3-6:
+- Intent maps contain the concrete policies and policy subjects that are used to realize a specific intent thatis provided by the policySet. - 441 The pseudo-schema for intentMaps is given in Snippet 3-6: - 442

 '''

-<intentMap provides="xs:QName">

-<qualifier name="xs:string">?

-<xs:any>

-</qualifier>

-</intentMap>
+443<intentMap provides="xs:QName">444<qualifier name="xs:string">445<xs:any>446</qualifier>

 '''